-The Safe Drinking Water Act allows states to use up to 4 percent of each capitalization grant for administration of the programs established under Safe Drinking Water Act §1452 (Drinking Water SRF programs) and for technical assistance to public water systems of any size.
+The SDWA allows states to use up to 4 percent of each capitalization grant for administration of the programs established under SDWA §1452 (Drinking Water SRF programs) and for technical assistance to public water systems of any size.
 The Department reserved the entire authorized 4 percent allowed for this set-aside and used it for costs of administering the loan program.
-Any unused amounts of the set-aside authority will be reserved for future set-aside expenditures.
+The Department will reserve any unused amounts of the set-aside authority for future set-aside expenditures.

 Costs associated with administering the Drinking Water SRF loan program included paying salaries and associated expenses of program personnel administering the loan fund.
-In the time period covered by this report, staff used this set-aside to provide assistance to applicants and loan recipients, review projects, prioritize projects, issue loans, track repayments, and perform project inspections.
+In the time-period covered by this report, the Department used this set-aside to assist applicants and loan recipients, review projects, prioritize projects, issue loans, track repayments, and perform project inspections.
 The Department also uses this set-aside for all expense and equipment such as personal protective equipment, office supplies, training, etc. for the Drinking Water SRF loan program staff.